Critical graphs without triangles: an optimum density construction: Introduction

 In the case $k=4$ our construction is the same as Toft's graph.
 For $k\geq 6$, the upper bound of $\frac 1 4$ follows from Tur\'an's theorem just from the fact that the graphs don't have triangles.

 Theorem \ref{dtf} follows from our constructions in Section \ref{construct}, which can be seen as generalizing the Toft graph.
 The basic idea of the construction is the following: the Toft and Gy\'arf\'as constructions work by pasting graphs onto independent sets so that in any $(k-1)$-coloring of the graph, at least two different colors occur in each of the independent sets (and the `pasting' has suitable criticality-like properties as well).
 In Section \ref{construct}, we recursively define a way of `critically' pasting graphs to independent sets so that we can be assured that in a $(k-1)$-coloring of a graph, $\fcl{\frac k 2}$ colors occur in each independent set (i.e., $\flr{\frac k 2}$ in one and $\cel{\frac k 2}$ in the other).
-Moreover, the independent sets will be nearly as large as the new `pasted' parts.
+Moreover the pasted graphs will be negligible in size compared with the independent sets.
 From this point, we simply defer back to the idea of Toft's construction, joining two such independent sets in a complete bipartite graph.
 (One could also use Gy\'arf\'as's graph as model for the general case, but this gives less dense graphs.)

 A natural extension of the triangle-free case is of course to avoid higher-order odd-cycles.
-Our result for avoiding pentagons (as well as triangles) is the following: \begin{theorem} There is a dense family of pentagon-and-triangle-free critical graphs whose members have unbounded chromatic number.
-In particular, the density constants satisfy $c_{5,4}\geq \frac 1 {36}$, $c_{5,5}\geq \frac {3} {35}$, and $c_{5,k}=\frac 1 4$ for $k\geq 6$. \end{theorem} Theorem \ref{dpf} is nonconstructive, since one step of the `construction' involves a deletion argument.
-The proof is in Section \ref{nopents}, and combines the idea of our construction for Theorem \ref{dtf} with a modified Mycielski operation.
-The upper bound of $c_{5,k}\leq \frac 1 4$ is a consequence of the classical Erd\H{o}s-Stone theorem \cite{es}, since odd-cycles are 3-chromatic.
+A theorem of Stiebitz on iterated generalized Mycielski operations, in combination with our construction, will allow us to address this case as well. \begin{theorem} For each $k\geq 4$, $\ell\geq 5$, there is a dense family of critical graphs of odd-girth $>\ell$ whose members have unbounded chromatic number.
+In particular, the density constants satisfy $c_{\ell,4}\geq \frac{1}{(\ell+1)^2}$, $c_{\ell,5}\geq \frac{1}{2(\ell+1)}$, and $c_{\ell,k}=\frac 1 4$ for $k\geq 6$. \end{theorem} Theorem \ref{t.og} is nonconstructive, since one step of the `construction' involves a deletion argument; the proof is in Section \ref{nopents}.
+The density for the cases $k\geq 6$ is best possible even if we only wanted to avoid odd cycles of length exactly $\ell$ as a consequence of the classical Erd\H{o}s-Stone theorem \cite{es}, since odd-cycles are 3-chromatic.